dxc-technology/about-devops-dojo/devopsatdxc/index.md

 permalink: /devopsatdxc/
 ---

 [DXC Technology](https://www.dxc.technology/) has embraced the need for DevOps' transformation both internally and for our customers.
 DXC have created and used multiple homegrown Katacoda scenarii to transform our workforce at scale.
-We now want through the **Online DevOps Dojo** want to give something back and thus contribute to the community from whom we have learnt so much.
+We now want through the **Online DevOps Dojo** to give something back and thus contribute to the community from whom we have learnt so much.

 ## Background